godaddy/gasket/packages/gasket-plugin-manifest/README.md

 }
 ```

-If you want to generate a `manifest.json` file at build time for use with a static page/application, the plugin can be configured with the `staticOutput` option:
+If you want to generate a `manifest.json` file at build time for use with a static app, the plugin can be configured with the `staticOutput` option:

 ```js
 // gasket.config.js